Chayei Sarah(Genesis 23:1-25:18)

 Mr. Cohen is in shock.
 "This is terrible!
 What can we do?"

 "I'm afraid nothing can be done," replies the doctor.
 "A cure has not been found.
-And scientists have abandoned hope of ever finding a cure.
+Furthermore, scientists have abandoned hope of ever finding a cure.
 Your son is definitely going to die."

 "Oh no..." says Mr. Cohen, "What is this condition called?"